nlenkowski/docs/provisioning-osx-for-web-development.md

 - PHP
 - MySQL
 - PostgreSQL
-- Node and npm
+- Node
-- Ruby and RVM
+- rbenv and Ruby
-- Gulp, Bower, WP-CLI, Composer, etc.
+- Some useful CLI tools

-## Install Prezto
+## Prezto
 We've got a lot of work to do in the terminal, so lets make it awesome first.

 [Install Prezto](https://github.com/sorin-ionescu/prezto) and [make it sweet](http://mikebuss.com/2014/02/02/a-beautiful-productive-terminal-experience/).

-## Install Homebrew
+## Homebrew
 We'll be using [Homebrew](http://brew.sh/) to do our heavy lifting.

-#### Install the Xcode Command Line Tools
+#### Install Command Line Tools

 ```
 xcode-select --install